This Time It Will Be Different, Right?

 Do a quick exercise: pick up a pen and write your name.
 Now, put it in your "off" hand and do it again.
 Awkward?
 Felt strange?
 That's what change feels like.
 Imagine if, every day for three weeks, you spent an hour writing with your other hand.
 By the end of three weeks, your writing wouldn't be perfect, but it would be much more legible, and you'd be much more comfortable doing it.

 Maintain your commitment to long-term change by starting a new habit.
 When I got into the habit of eating healthier and exercising more, I lost the weight.
-It didn’t happen overnight–and I’ve had my “ups and downs” with my weight ever since–but I’ve never come close to the dreaded 300, because I spent time developing better habits.
+It didn't happen overnight--and I've had my "ups and downs" with my weight ever since--but I've never come close to the dreaded 300, because I spent time developing better habits.

 Start a new habit today, and then do it the next day, and the next, and again..